sanic-org/sanic/docs/sanic/deploying.rst

 Deploying
 =========

-Deploying Sanic is very simple using one of three options: the inbuilt webserver, an `ASGI webserver <https://asgi.readthedocs.io/en/latest/implementations.html>`_, or `gunicorn`.
+Sanic has three serving options: the inbuilt webserver, an `ASGI webserver <https://asgi.readthedocs.io/en/latest/implementations.html>`_, or `gunicorn`.

-It is also very common to place Sanic behind a reverse proxy, like `nginx`.
+Sanic's own webserver is the fastest option, and it can be securely run on the Internet.
+Still, it is also very common to place Sanic behind a reverse proxy, as shown in :ref:`nginx`.

 Running via Sanic webserver
 ---------------------------